-- 3.2.1 40 CFR Parts 51/52 {New Source Review (Nonattainment Area Review and Prevention of Significant Deterioration)}: The Fox Lease was constructed and permitted prior to the applicability of these regulations.
+- 3.2.1 40 CFR Parts 51/52 {New Source Review (Nonattainment Area Review and Prevention of Significant Deterioration)}: The Squires Lease was constructed and permitted prior to the applicability of these regulations.
 All modifications are subject to the District's New Source Review regulation.
-Compliance with the regulation assures compliance with 40 CFR 51/52. - 3.2.2 40 CFR Part 60 {New Source Performance Standards}: This facility is not currently subject to the provisions of this Subpart. - 3.2.3 40 CFR Part 61 {NESHAP}: This facility is not currently subject to the provisions of this Subpart. - 3.2.4 40 CFR Part 63 {MACT}: On June 17, 1999, EPA promulgated Subpart HH, National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage.
-The Fox Lease currently is not subject to the provisions of this Subpart.
-Information was submitted on October 26, 2000 indicating the Fox Lease is exempt from the requirements of MACT based on the throughput exemption per section 63.760(e)(2) of the subpart.
+Compliance with the regulation assures compliance with 40 CFR 51/52. - 3.2.2 40 CFR Part 61 {NESHAP}: This facility is not currently subject to the provisions of this Subpart. - 3.2.3 40 CFR Part 63 [MACT]: On June 17, 1999, EPA promulgated Subpart HH, National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage.
+The Squires Lease is not subject to the provisions of this Subpart.
+Information was submitted on October 26, 2000 indicating the Squires Lease is exempt from the requirements of MACT based on the throughput exemption per section 63.760(e)(2) of the subpart.
 The throughput at this facility is less than 18,400 standard cubic meters of gas per day and 39,700 liters of oil per day.
-On February 27, 2002 the District issued a letter agreeing with this exemption. - 3.2.5 40 CFR Part 64 {Compliance Assurance Monitoring}: This rule became effective on April 22, 1998.
+On March 27, 2002 the District issued a letter agreeing with this exemption. - 3.2.4 40 CFR Part 64 {Compliance Assurance Monitoring}: This rule became effective on April 22, 1998.
 This rule affects emission units at the source subject to a federally-enforceable emission limit or standard that uses a control device to comply with the emission standard, and either precontrol or post-control emissions exceed the Part 70 source emission thresholds.
 Compliance with this rule was evaluated and it was determined that no emission units at this facility are currently subject to CAM.
-All emission units at this facility have a pre-control emission potential less than 100 tons/year. - 3.2.6 40 CFR Part 70 {Operating Permits}: This Subpart is applicable to the Fox Lease.
-Table 3.1 lists the federally-enforceable District promulgated rules that are "generic" and apply to the Fox Lease.
-Table 3.2 lists the federally-enforceable District promulgated rules that are "unit-specific" that apply to the Fox Lease.
+All emission units at this facility have a pre-control emission potential less than 100 tons/year. - 3.2.6 40 CFR Part 70 {Operating Permits}: This Subpart is applicable to the Squires Lease.
+Table 3.1 lists the federally-enforceable District promulgated rules that are "generic" and apply to the Squires Lease.
+Table 3.2 lists the federally-enforceable District promulgated rules that are "unit-specific" that apply to the Squires Lease.
 These tables are based on data available from the District's administrative files and from the permittee's Part 70 Operating Permit renewal application.
 Table 3.4 includes the adoption dates of these rules.